waldur/waldur-docs/docs/about/Concept/marketplace.md

 ![Diagram of marketplace concepts](../img/marketplace-structure.png)

-## Adding a new Offering

-To create a new Offering in the Marketplace, you need to:

-- Assure that categories are configured in the Marketplace.
-- Create at least one service provider.
-- Create and activate a public offering.

 ### Creating Marketplace categories

 To create a category, either use administrative interface of Waldur, hosted under ```/admin`` (can be accessed by staff users)